THG-Headless/thg-altitude-docs/src/content/docs/platform/v2.3.0/edge/rules.md

 ## Validation and Limits

-The platform will not allow regex rules that do not contain matching groups.
+The platform will not allow regex rules that do not contain any regex elements.
 This is because regex rules are more expensive to compute than basic rules.

 There is currently a limit of 15,000 basic rules and 100 regex rules per rulegroup.

+## Regex specification

+The exact specification of rules supported is defined by the [rust regex crate](https://docs.rs/regex/latest/regex/).
+Lookahead and lookbehind asserts are not allowed due to performance reasons.